 All students may participate in Pfeiffer's Basic Physical Education program, which consists of 14 activity courses.
-These are available for personal enrichment, as well as to fulfill the activity requirements of the General Education curriculum.
+These are available for personal enrichment, as well as to fulfill the graduation requirements.
 The activity courses are graded on a "Pass/Not Pass" basis.
 Physical Education activity courses may not be repeated to fulfill major requirements (except HPED 115).